 As grains are one of the most prominent allergy-causing foods in infants and children, these proteins, especially wheat, are an important nutritional addition.

 Is your baby ready for their first taste?
-Here are three of our favorite ways to introduce grains to your baby for the first time:
+Here are our favorite ways to introduce grains to your baby for the first time:

 Grains like wheat and oats can be introduced to your baby in a variety of forms.
 Wheat porridge or oatmeal is a great place to start, along with wheat or oat cereal that has been softened with breastmilk or formula.
 If your child has moved on to finger foods, wheat toast or crackers are another great way to introduce your child to this allergen.